Don’t miss out on Seattle museums’ free admission days!

 5. Museum of History and Industry

-The Museum of History and Industry in Lake Union Park offers free admission from 5:00 p.m. to 8:00 p.m. on the first Thursday of every month but you must reserve your ticket in advance.
+The Museum of History and Industry in Lake Union Park offers free admission from 5:00 p.m. to 8:00 p.m. on the first Thursday of every month but advance tickets are required; get yours here.
 Children age 14 and younger always have free admission.
 Visiting this museum is a great way to learn about the history of Seattle and the surrounding region!
 Get more information on their website here.

 6. Burke Museum of Natural History and Culture